 In the beginning, an organization may not be able to fully articulate how they will become a social business, or realize that becoming one can address deep-seated problems with communication and collaboration.
 They may need to explore possibilities via proof of concept and pilot projects.
 However it is important to have executive leaders establish that social is important for the company.
-During this strategic phase, the CEO and the senior management team (including Line of Business Executives and the CIO) lead the organization to establish the vision.
-Social business is often a grassroots initiative, rather than led by IT or executives.
-In fact, businesses should embrace the ability of these new tools to provide significant business value.
+During this strategic phase, the CEO and the senior management team (including Line of Business Executives and the CIO) lead the organization to establish the vision for the organization.
+Social business is often a grassroots initiative, rather than led by IT or executives.; In fact businesses should embrace the ability of these new tools to provide significant business value.
 The development of a social business is more effective if IT and executives are directly involved from the start and lead in the IT transformations required.
 Social businesses realize fundamental changes in many of their key processes and these changes have IT implications.
 Some initial projects may be silo efforts that have little impact on existing systems, however expansion into higher value capabilities will inevitably carry IT implications.
 Even silo projects may carry IT implications in terms of enterprise policy regarding mobile devices, security, and data access for example.
-Having a solid executive understanding, and endorsement, and participation from executive leadership is critical for success.
-Even silo projects may carry IT implications in terms of enterprise policy regarding mobile devices, security, and data access for example.
-Having solid understanding, endorsement, and participation from executive leadership is critical to success.
+Having solid executive understanding, endorsement, and participation from executive leadership is key.